proycon/LaMachine/README.md

 RESTful webservices, but also offer a web-interface for human end-users.
 You will need to explicitly start them before being able to make use of them.

-For the LaMachine VM or Docker App, this is done using:
+For the LaMachine VM or Docker App, this is done using the following command *from within* the container/VM:

 ``sudo /usr/src/LaMachine/startwebservices.sh``

-All webservices are then accessible through http://127.0.0.1:8080 (ensure that this port is free) *on your host system* rather than within the VM or Docker Application stack.
-This page will provide a listing of all available services.
+All webservices are then accessible through http://127.0.0.1:8080 (ensure that this port is free) *from your host system*.
+For Docker you have to run the container with the ``-p 8080:80`` for the port forward to be active.

+Webservices are currently available for the following software:

+ * ucto
+ * Frog
+ * timbl
+ * Colibri Core

-For the LaMachine Virtual Environment, you have to start and access each service individually using CLAM's built-in development server:
+For the LaMachine Virtual Environment, however, you have to start and access each service individually using CLAM's built-in development server:

  * ``clamservice start clam.config.ucto``
  * ``clamservice start clam.config.frog``
  * ``clamservice start clam.config.timbl``
  * ``clamservice start clam.config.colibricore``

 Each webservice will advertise on what port it has been launched and how to access it.

-There is no authentication enabled on these webservices, so do not expose them to the world!
+Note that there is no authentication enabled on the webservices, so do not expose them to the world!

 Alternatives